AgyLuczak/GIANDS-the-building-company/readme.md

 - Contact and social links in the footer of every page
 - Separate 'Contact' page with a contact form and contact details
 - Clear text and images which will be responsive on different devices

+### **Structure Plane**

+The website consists of three pages:
+- Home
+- Our projects
+- Contact
+The navbar recurring on each page allows users to easily move between the pages and go back to Home Page quickly.
+Another reccuring element is the footer with contact details and social links.
+These two elements make it clear to users they are still on the same website.
+I used the same background colors for different sections on each page to create a certain pattern to the website.
+The Home Page text blocks are separated with a carousel and then followed with a video so that users are not overburden with one type of input.
+Similarly 'Our Projects' page is divided into a text section and a gallery of images of completed projects.
+The 'Contact' page contains a contact form and contact details and I felt it did not need more content to serve its purpose.